Ethan-99/alltrails-interview/README.md

 The objective of this repository is to define the infrastructure needed to create a reverse proxy to route traffic to both a pre-existing Rails app and a new Navigation service.

 ### Assumptions
-* The Rails is already exposed to internal cluster traffic via a service resource.
+* The Rails app is already exposed to internal cluster traffic via a service resource.
 * An ingress controller has already been deployed to the cluster.
 * Metrics-server has already been deployed to the cluster.
-* The domain name attached to our cluster is alltrails.com
+* The domain name attached to our cluster is `alltrails.com`
-* There is a valid TLS cert and key that can be attached to the ingress for secure traffic.
+* There is a valid TLS cert and key that can be loaded into the `tls-secret.yaml` file for secure traffic.

 ### Overview of the Nginx proxy: